webaverse/docs/docs/dev-guides/1-xrpackage-overview.md

 ---
 id: xrpackage-overview
-title: XRPackage
+title: What is XRPackage?
 ---

 <img src="/img/xrpk-logo.png" width="250px" height="250px" />

 XRPackage turns 3D apps into a file you can load anywhere.

-It uses standards like WebXR, GLTF, and WebBundle to package an app into a `.wbn` file.
+It uses standards like WebGL, WebXR, GLTF, and WebBundle to package an app into a `.wbn` file.

 ## What's in a package?